 Backpacks are handy, especially on tours because they don’t get in the way when you’re shooting photos or shopping.
-However, if you’re over 50, don’t try to carry a large one or you’ll end up with a backache.
+However, if you’re over 50, don’t try to carry one that is too large or you’ll end up with a backache.

-The Travelon anti-theft backpack has padded iPad/tablet sleeves, RFID blocking card slots, and pockets for an umbrella, or water bottle.
+Travelon anti-theft backpacks have padded iPad/tablet sleeves, RFID blocking card slots, and pockets for an umbrella, or water bottle.
 Some also have compartments for your cell phone, sunglasses, paper money, and important papers.

 Don’t forget your camera

 When I travel, I love to take lots of photos.
-Even though my Galaxy smartphone has an excellent camera, it doesn’t have a zoom lens.
-The problem is, fancy cameras can be heavy and strain your neck.
-For several years, I’ve been taking along a Canon PowerShot.
-It’s super light, affordable, and takes amazing shots.
-I’m not particularly technical when it comes to camera settings and always use the auto feature, but I’m always astounded at the quality of photos it takes.
+Even though my smartphone has an excellent camera, it doesn’t have a zoom lens.
+The problem is, a camera can be heavy and strain your neck.
+That’s why I like to carry a lightweight Canon PowerShot.
+It not only takes amazing shots but is affordable as well.

 Keep your clothing options simple

-My travel uniform is usually black leggings or stretchy flared slacks with black no-iron soft tops.
-I wear black because it hides most of my major flaws in photos.
+My travel uniform is usually a pair of comfortable black pants and a black top.
+I wear black because it hides most of my flaws in photos.
 I also like to choose a fabric that’s easy to rinse out and dry.
-If I’m not wearing a coat, I’ll wear a reversible jacket over my black ensemble and sometimes a scarf.
-I particularly like infinity scarves because you never have to tie them.
-(I’m kind of a klutz at tying scarves)
+To change up my look, I might wear a reversible jacket or accent my outfit with a colorful silk infinity scarf so I don’t have to worry about tying it.